Jayden Lawson

 Elk meat with the blackwing logo in front

 Blackwing's elk are raised on 100,000 acres of open land in North America.
-The elk roam freely and eat a natural diet of grasses, bark, and foliage.
+The elk roam freely and eat a natural grasses, bark, and foliage diet.

-These elk are raised without added hormones and antibiotics and never given any GMO feed.
+These elk are raised without added hormones and antibiotics and are never given GMO feed.

-Blackwing meat delivery provides all the basic cuts of elk but also gives you less common options such as elk kabobs, brisket, tongue, heart, tendons, and an elk Philly cheese steak.
+Blackwing meat delivery provides all the basic cuts of elk and less common options such as elk kabobs, brisket, tongue, heart, tendons, and an elk Philly cheese steak.

 The company will freeze any of these products and ship them directly to your door via UPS.